 The inspector was satisfied that residents were assisted and supported to develop the knowledge, self-awareness, understanding and skills needed for self-care and protection.
-Reminders in pictorial format on issues such as the right to privacy were on display in areas throughout the centre.
-Topics were also included in each meeting with their keyworker.
+The inspector saw where issues were discussed at residents' meetings and reminders in pictorial format on issues such as the right to privacy were on display in areas throughout the centre.
+Topics were also included in residents' meetings with their key workers.